Updated: Dec 6, 2022

 What does it mean to be subjected to "adverse work action"?

-These are behaviors that are likely to jeopardize an otherwise qualified employee's job performance or development or promotion opportunities in their chosen sector.
+These behaviors will likely jeopardize an otherwise qualified employee's job performance or development or promotion opportunities in their chosen sector.

-Acts that simply irritate an employee, on the other hand, are not considered instances of unprofessional conduct.
-A decisive step is when an employer discovers an employee is gay and fires him right away.
-As previously said, however, such actions do not have to be carried out to this extent.
+On the other hand, acts that simply irritate an employee have not been considered instances of unprofessional conduct.
+A decisive step is when an employer discovers an employee is gay and fires him immediately.
+As previously said, such actions do not have to be carried out to this extent.

 Finally, the true motive for taking adverse job action in the first place is a significant driving factor.
 It's possible that this is discriminatory, but it's not always the case.